WICG/display-locking/README.md

 considered at the same time, the decisions on particular behaviors might not be finalized, and some documentation may be out of date.

-For the latest agreed-upon behavior and API state, please consult the [cheatsheet](https://github.com/WICG/display-locking/blob/master/cheatsheet.md).
+For the latest implemented behavior and API state, please consult the [cheatsheet](https://github.com/WICG/display-locking/blob/master/cheatsheet.md).

 For behaviors being discussed, as well as questions and other discussions,